prabinbehera1/INT219/README.md

 # Responsive Portfolio Website with Slick Slider

+The client of this project is my friend Somesh Verma.

 This is a responsive portfolio website that includes a fully functional mobile navigation menu and a review/testimonial slider using the Slick.js library.
 The design adapts to different screen sizes and provides a smooth user experience across devices.

 ## Features